© Crown copyright 2017

 - a change to the matters included in the company’s last statement of capital

 A private company which has elected to keep information found in one or more of its company registers on the public record at Companies House also needs to ensure it’s notified us of any changes to that information concerning:

 - the director’s usual residential addresses

 - the company’s secretary and their details

 - the company’s PSCs and their details

-Chapter 3 has further information on choosing to send certain information to the registrar of companies for placing on the public record, instead of keeping your own register.
+This guide also has further information on choosing to send certain information to the registrar of companies for placing on the public record, instead of keeping your own register.

 The annual fee for a confirmation statement filed electronically is £13.
 The annual fee for a confirmation statement filed on paper is £40.
 You need to pay the relevant amount along with the first confirmation statement you file for each twelve month period.
 If you file more than one confirmation statement in a twelve month period, you’ll only need to pay the fee once.